 Food in Japan consisted of rice with scraps from the Japanese mess.
 When fish heads were served to the POWs, Jack recalled that the eyes rolled around in his mouth like kernels of corn.
 When grasshoppers were part of the meal, the burrs on the grasshopper’s legs scratched his throat.
-As to show how bad the food situation was – during his time in the camp – Jack had found a kitten.
+As to show how bad the food situation was – during his time in the camp – Jack found a kitten.
 One day he noticed it was missing.
 When he found the kitten, two sailors were eating it as a meal.
 The only time the POWs ever got a good meal was when the Red Cross representative came to the camp.
 The next day, the meals were back to normal.

+It was also in January that the POWs saw their first B-29s fly over the camp.
+From this time on, the planes came over in greater numbers each day.
+The POWs could see where the American planes had dropped mines into the water to sink Japanese ships.
+The POWs also knew, by the increasing frequency of the beatings they received, that the Japanese were losing the war.
 The Japanese also placed an anti-aircraft gun on a hill not too far from the camp.
 The POWs knew that if American planes attempted to bomb it, bombs would fall on the camp which explained why it was placed there.

+Finally, the POWs learned that the war was over.
 Jack recalled that one day the guards were gone.
 The POWs painted Niigata #5-B on the roof of a building.
 American planes came over and, after seeing the name, returned to their carrier.
-Soon, B-29s appeared over the camp and dropped the POWs food, clothing, shoes, and medicine.
+Soon, B-29s appeared over the camp and dropped food, clothing, shoes, and medicine.
 The POWs learned that American troops were in Tokyo, so 300 of the POWs walked to the train station and rode a train there.

 The POWs remained at the airfield for ten days.
 During that time, Americans came to the camp and asked the former POWs if they could give them the names of any Japanese who had beaten, abused, or killed POWs.
 Jack stated he had never bothered to learn the guards’ real names and could only give nicknames.
 Other men were able to give names and some of the former guards received prison sentences of 10 to 25 years, while others were sentenced to death.

+Jack was sent to Manila and boarded the U.S.S.
+Hugh Rodman.
+It took the ship eight to ten days to reach the United States on October 3, 1945.
 When he returned to the United States, it was almost four years, to the day, that he had sailed for the Philippines.
 Jack was put on a train, with beds on both sides of each of the cars.
 Each car also had several nurses and a kitchen.
-He rode the train to Saint Louis, Missouri, where, he was put on another train for Louisville, Kentucky and Nichols General Hospital.
+He rode the train to Saint Louis, Missouri, where, he was put on another train for Louisville, Kentucky, and Nichols General Hospital.
 He was a patient there for eight or nine months before being sent to Percy Jones General Hospital in Battle Creek, Michigan.
 There, he was hospitalized for almost a year.
 It was at this time that he was promoted to technical sergeant.

 On February 5, 1947, Jack was sent to Fort Custer, Michigan, and released from federal service with 100% disability.
 When he got home, he tried farming but found the work too difficult because of his physical condition.
 He said, “I’m the only one of the Harrodsburg Boys that made a hobby of working with the Veterans Administration doing service work.”

-Jack married, Rosalyn Adkinson, and lived in Harrodsburg for the rest of his life.
+Jack married, Rosalyn Adkinson, and lived in Harrodsburg for the rest of their lives.
 One of the lasting effects of his time as a POW was that he would have to wear leg braces and a back brace for the rest of his life.
 Another effect of his time in the Army was Jack lost the vision in his eye.
 He worked as a cashier at the Farmers National Bank and became the tank company’s official historian.

 The photo at the top of the page was taken while Jack was a POW in Japan.
 Maurice E. Wilson passed away on May 2, 1985, and was buried in Spring Hill Cemetery in Harrodsburg.